agajankush/spotify-music-eda/README.md

 * Explore other machine learning models (e.g., Gradient Boosting).
 * Perform hyperparameter tuning to optimize model performance.
 * Analyze time-based trends in popularity.
-* Investigate the impact of artist popularity on song popularity.
 * Develop a web application to visualize and interact with the results.
 * Implement a song recommendation system based on audio features.